-Refugee status 3 years

-Subsidiary protection 13 months, renewable 2 years

-Humanitarian protection 13 months, renewable 13 months
+Refugee status 3 years, renewable for two years Subsidiary protection 13 months, renewable for 2 years Humanitarian protection 13 months, renewable for two years

 Up until 20 July 2016 the vast majority of residence permits granted to persons in need of international protection or with humanitarian grounds were all permanent.
 They could, in principle, only be withdrawn if a person spent a major part of their time in another country or if a person was charged with a serious crime that involved deportation.
 Occasionally temporary permits were granted, mainly for medical reasons or for temporary hindrances to expulsion.